Cherokee Freedmen: Activism of the 1940s–2000s

 Bernice Riggs, a Freedmen descendant, sued the Cherokee Nation's tribal registrar Lela Ummerteskee in 1998 over the latter denying the former's October 16, 1996 citizenship application.
 On August 15, 2001, the Judicial Appeals Tribunal (now the Cherokee Nation Supreme Court) ruled in the case of Riggs v.
 Ummerteskee that while Riggs adequately documented her Cherokee blood ancestry, she was denied citizenship because her ancestors on the Dawes Commission Rolls were listed only on the Freedmen Roll.

 In September 2001, Marilyn Vann, a Freedmen descendant, was denied Cherokee Nation citizenship on the same grounds as Bernice Riggs.
 Despite documented Cherokee blood ancestry from previous rolls, Vann's father was listed only as a Freedman on the Dawes Rolls.
-In 2002, Vann and other Freedmen descendants started the Descendants of Freedmen of the Five Civilized Tribes organization.
+In 2002, Vann and other Freedmen descendants founded an organization, the Descendants of Freedmen of the Five Civilized Tribes Association.
 The group garnered support from other Freedmen descendants as well as support from Cherokee and Non-Cherokee.
-On May 17, 2005, the Delaware Tribe of Indians, one of two non-Cherokee tribes that are Cherokee Nation members by treaty, unanimously approved a resolution to endorse the organization and has shown support for Freedmen efforts.
+On May 17, 2005, the Delaware Tribe of Indians, one of two non-Cherokee tribes that are Cherokee Nation citizens by treaty, unanimously approved a resolution to endorse the organization and has shown support for Freedmen efforts.